sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Our aim was to change command visibility without loading the package.
 For this we will use _rule-based UI Context_.
 Remember the command table file, it's an xml file, it doesn't have any C# code; and Visual Studio parses it even if its package is not loaded.
 We can define a rule in this file by adding a visibility constraint.

-Take a look at the [documentation](https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions?view=vs-2019), especially term types.
+Take a look at the [documentation](https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions?view=vs-2019), especially _term types_.
 Terms are mostly related with project and solution, but term `UserSettingsStoreQuery:<query>` is the one we need (unfortunately googling `UserSettingsStoreQuery` results only to this documentation by the time I write this post; and the information is quite limited, which is the other reason I'm writing this post).
 It enables us define a rule by a registry value.

 If registry value of the query does not exist, it returns false; if the query evaluates to a zero value, it returns false; if the query evaluates to a non-zero value, it evaluates to true.
 This is why we needed to write our custom property to registry, because otherwise it would have evaluated to non-zero in all cases since original properties are stored as strings.